AGumbert/EEG-Data-Processing/README.md

 This pipeline is designed to process raw electroencephalogram (EEG) data.
-The data is processed in EEGLAB to filter and visualize Event-Related Potentials in a study designed to test the predictive coding model of cognition on language processing.
+The data is processed in EEGLAB to filter and visualize Event-Related Potentials (ERPs) in a study designed to test the predictive coding model of cognition on language processing.

 -----------------------------------------------------------------------
 Here are the necessary files in the main directory that must be present